 “When I saw these four footprints of the recluse Gotama, I came to the conclusion: ‘The Blessed One is fully enlightened, the Dhamma is well proclaimed by the Blessed One, the Sangha is practicing the good way."

-Nanamoli and edited by Bhikkhu Bodhi.
-Wisdom publications- Third Edition -2005
+Canki Sutta, Majjhima Nikaya, Sutta No. 95.
+Translated by Bhikkhu Nanamoli and edited by Bhikkhu Bodhi.
+Wisdom Publications.
+Third Edition.
+2005.

-Nanamoli and edited by Bhikkhu Bodhi.
-Wisdom publications- Third Edition -2005
+Upali Sutta, Majjhima Nikaya.
+Sutta No. 56.Translated by Bhikkhu Nanamoli and edited by Bhikkhu Bodhi.
+Wisdom Publications.
+Third Edition.
+2005.

-Ambattaha Sutta of the Digha Nikaya.
-Sutta No.3 (Translation by Maurice Walshe.
+Ambattaha Sutta, Digha Nikaya.
+Sutta No.3.
+Translation by Maurice Walshe.
+Wisdom Publications.
+1995.

-Cula Hattipadopama Sutta of the Majjhima Nikaya Sutta N0.
-27 Translated by Bhikkhu Nayamoli and edited by Bhikkhu Bodhi.
+Cula Hattipadopama Sutta, Majjhima Nikaya.
+Sutta No. 27.
+Translated by Bhikkhu Nayamoli and edited by Bhikkhu Bodhi.
 Wisdom Publications.
-Third Edition- 2005.
+Third Edition.
+2005.